Transformers: Revenge of the Fallen (video game): Autobot campaign

 Jetfire reveals that the Dynasty of Primes have constructed a machine called the Sun Harvester hidden in an Egyptian pyramid, which Jetfire claims that can destroy stars to harvest their power, converting it into Energon.
 The Autobots arrive on the outskirts of Cairo looking for Sam and Jetfire, and are attacked by the Decepticons, but manage to defeat them.
 After locating Sam, Optimus Prime takes him to the Tomb of the Ancients and defends him from Megatron and Starscream.
 While helping Optimus fight them, Jetfire is mortally wounded by Megatron.
-After the two Decepticons are defeated, Jetfire lends his wings and other parts to Optimus to help him stop The Fallen, who by this point has activated his Sun Harvester.
-While Optimus confronts The Fallen, the other Autobots battle the remaining Decepticons, with Bumblebee defeating the massive Devastator.
-Eventually, Optimus kills The Fallen and sends his body falling into the Sun Harvester, causing it to explode.
+After the two Decepticons are defeated, Jetfire lends his wings and other parts to Optimus to help him stop the Fallen, who by this point has activated his Star Harvester.
+While Optimus confronts the Fallen, the other Autobots battle the remaining Decepticons, with Bumblebee defeating the massive Devastator.
+Eventually, Optimus kills the Fallen and sends his body falling into the Star Harvester, causing it to explode.
 With the Earth and Sun saved and the Ancient Transformers avenged, Optimus salutes his fellow Autobots for their courage.
 Ratchet then informs them that the surviving Decepticons, including Megatron, have left the Earth and are heading to a distant galaxy, but will likely return, meaning the war is not yet over.